How BreakAuctions Calculates Your Chances (With Real Examples)

 - 5 spots ($325): 5/50 = 10.0% chance

 With just 2 spots, you have a 1-in-25 chance.
-That's the kind of odds that make your pulse quicken when the draw starts.
+That's the kind of chance that makes your pulse quicken when the draw starts.

 Comparing Across Auctions

-When deciding where to spend your budget, compare the EV ratio (prize value divided by total auction revenue):
+When deciding where to spend your budget, compare the value ratio (prize value divided by total auction pool):

 Higher ratios mean better value for participants.
 Look for auctions where this ratio is above 0.65 — those are the sweet spots.